tinyvision-ai-inc/tinyclunx33_public/Docs/index.md

 - GPIO voltage is programmable

 Firmware/RTL:
-- uPython for control path on RISCv
+- Zephyr for control path on RISCv
-- No code, graphical RTL generator with large # of IP blocks (under development)
+- No-code graphical RTL generator with large # of IP blocks (under development)

 Development boards:
 - [devkit] for programming/debug